baites/baites.github.io/_posts/2020-09-07-class-factory-and-dataclass-in-python.md

 # Solution using data class

 Data classes are a relatively recent addition to python three define in PEP-557[^7].
 I will not discuss all the features that are part of the data classes.
+You can read about it at your own leisure[^8].
 Instead, I will show how to implement my simple examples using the **@dataclass** class decorator.

 In the first example, I can write it as follow.